 - Stay optimistic.
 Remember that clients and prospects are seeking help and you're in a position to both reassure and assist them.

 - Work harder.
 (Sorry, but that's what's needed.)
 Try to stretch yourself both in terms of attracting new customers and better serving existing ones.
 Sell professionally; execute brilliantly.

-Meanwhile, the standard end-of-year scenario still applies.
+Meanwhile, the standard end-of-year scenario still applies, too.
 As always, this is when accelerated compensation programs kick in.
 More importantly, it's when many management bonus systems take effect, rewarding executives for driving certain levels of pretax income to the bottom line or attaining their revenue targets.
-And it's no wonder that, just like every year at this time, sales teams feel like they're in the last 100 yards of a big race.
+And it's no wonder that just like every year at this time, sales teams feel like they're in the last 100 yards of a big race.

-Following are five additional steps to help you stay out in front as you approach the 2010 finish line:
+Following are five additional steps to help you stay in front as you approach the 2011 finish line: